 Info: The e-book “Das Rheinmonster” is available in all eStores for 0.99€.

 Exciting news about my new book.
-In case you have been wondering why I have written only few blogposts over the last months… first, I was very busy with my fundraisers, which managed to raise more than 2500€ for charity through my paintings and books.
+In case you have been wondering why I have written only a few blog posts over the last months… first, I was very busy with my fundraisers, which managed to raise more than 2500€ for charity through my paintings and books.
 Then, I was giving several interviews to newspapers about my books, which took up some time time.
-And next to that I am now working on my FOURTH NOVEL… which will be the final book in the TWO JOURNEYS Trilogy – the grand finale!
+And next to that I was working on my new novel.

-TWO JOURNEYS (2010), and the second novel in this series FIELDS OF FIRE (2015) deal with the aftermath of a corona pandemic; these are high-rated post-apocalyptic adventure novels.
-The third and final installment has the provisional title NIGHT OF SORROWS, and I hope it will hit the (e)book stores before the end of 2021.
-Research has been taking up considerable time; I had to study the geography of the areas where the novel is situated, spanning two continents, as well as new technological developments – the Internet-of-Things/IoT, Artificial Intelligence, space travel, robotics and more.
-In 2010, TWO JOURNEYS made a predication about the danger of pandemics and especially corona.
-My new novel tackles the risk of artificial intelligence for mankind… I don’t want to give away too much at this stage, also as the plot is still developing – let’s see where it may ultimately end.
+And now, REBOUND was indeed published in March 2022.
+Research has been taking up considerable time; I had to study the geography of the areas where the novel is situated (USA, France, Switzerland), as well as new technological developments – the Internet-of-Things/IoT, Artificial Intelligence, space travel, robotics, and more.
+In 2010, TWO JOURNEYS made a prediction about the danger of pandemics and corona virus.
+My new novel tackles the risk of artificial intelligence and robotics… but I don’t want to give away too much.

 Here we go… strap on your seatbelt.